- Download our Moving to Mexico Guide (PDF)

 A country of rich tradition and delicious food, Mexico is the birthplace of talented artists such as Frida Kahlo.
 The country is home to gorgeous landscapes, breathtaking beaches, many UNESCO World Heritage Sites and ancient ruins, making it a truly unique expat destination.

-The birthplace of talented and famous artists such as Frida Kahlo, and home to gorgeous landscapes, breathtaking beaches, many UNESCO World Heritage Sites and ancient ruins, Mexico is a truly unique country.
-The media often focuses on two extreme perceptions of Mexico: the intense and violent drug crime or the sun-soaked, luxurious lifestyle.
-Moving to Mexico involves much more than just that, and residents may face culture shock, problems with finding employment or difficulties doing business, but will soon realise that the country, with its blend of Spanish and indigenous cultures, has beautiful attributes and positive aspects too.
+The media and Hollywood tend to focus on two extreme perceptions of Mexico: its violent drug crime or its sun-soaked luxurious lifestyle.
+Moving to Mexico involves much more than these two extremes.
+Residents may face culture shock, issues with finding employment or difficulties doing business, but will soon realise that the country, with its blend of Spanish and indigenous cultures, has beautiful attributes and positive aspects too.

 Here is a list of our pros and cons of moving to Mexico.

 Lifestyle and culture in Mexico

 There’s no need to worry about making local friends in Mexico – the people are generally as warm as the climate, and foreigners are usually treated well.
 Most Mexicans are happy to help, including in bureaucratic settings, if expats are polite in turn.

 + PRO: Rich in cultural celebrations and cuisine

 Traditional Mexican culture is very much alive and well today, from the striking architecture of countless cathedrals to cultural celebrations, such as the colourful and interesting Día de los Muertos traditions with vibrant outfits and the iconic calavera (skulls).
 Expats can enjoy street food not only during these celebrations, but also regularly, relishing genuine Mexican flavours and indulging in traditional cocktails made with authentic tequila.